 Now whenever a customer meets that condition, an email will automatically be sent to them.

-Using WooCommerce custom order statuses, you can keep track of your orders with greater precision.
+WooCommerce custom order statuses allow you to keep track of your orders with greater precision.
 This will result in a significantly better experience for you, your team, and your customers.
-In conjunction with Metorik you can further optimise this experience by:
+In conjunction with Metorik, you can further optimise this experience by: